gpeterson406/GreenwoodBanner_Book/_book/07-simpleLinearRegressionInference.md

 Helena and...?).
 Remember our discussion of multiple testing issues in an ANOVA context when we compared lots of groups?
-This issue can arise when regression modeling is repeated in many similar data sets, say different sites or different response variables or both, in one study.
-Moore, Harper, and Greenwood (2007) considered the impacts on the assessment of evidence of trends of earlier spring onset timing in the Mountain West when the number of tests across many sites is accounted for.
+This issue can arise when regression modeling is repeated in many similar data sets, say different sites or different response variables or both, in one study. @Moore2007 considered the impacts on the assessment of evidence of trends of earlier spring onset timing in the Mountain West when the number of tests across many sites is accounted for.
 We found that the evidence for time trends decreases substantially but does not disappear.
-In a related study, Greenwood, Harper, and Moore (2011) found evidence for regional trends to earlier spring onset using more sophisticated statistical models.
+In a related study, @Greenwood2011 found evidence for regional trends to earlier spring onset using more sophisticated statistical models.
 The main point here is to **be careful when using simple statistical methods repeatedly if you are not accounting for the number of tests performed**^[The simplest adjustment for multiple testing is using a Bonferroni adjustment, where you multiply all the p-values by the number of tests performed.
 It controls the chances of at least one error to be same as your Type I error rate